durrendal/nebula-snap/README.md

   * `config.yaml in /var/snap/nebula/common/config`
   * `ca.crt in /var/snap/nebula/common/certs`
   * `nebula-node.crt and nebula-node.key in /var/snap/nebula/common/certs`
 * CA creation and certificate signing is working.
-However, the name of the produced certs are hardcoded to:
-  * `ca.crt`
-  * `ca.key`
-  * `nebula-node.crt`
-  * `nebula-node.key`
-* Since created certs are placed in `/var/snap/nebula/common/certs` the cert-functionality needs sudo permissions.
-Not optimal perhaps, but necessary.
+All nebula-cert commands function, however due to the way snaps works are exposed as `nebula.nebula-cert` instead of just `nebula-cert`.
+* Due to strict confinement, `nebula.nebula-cert` can only manipulate certs in `/home` `/mnt` and `/media`

 To bypass the above restrictions the snap can be installed with `--devmode`, thereby circumventing the sandboxing in place: